How To Read The Bible More

 Slow Down; It’s Not A Race

-Sometimes, when people decide they want to read the Bible more consistently, they may be overly ambitious and plan to read it in 365 days, starting with the book of Genesis and working their way through to Revelation.
+Sometimes, when people decide they want to read the Bible more consistently, they may be overly ambitious and plan to read it in 365 days, starting with the book of Genesis and reading through to Revelation.

-There’s nothing wrong with this strategy; however, my experience has been that when trying to read the Bible in this way, I often give up by the time I reach the book of Numbers, because I don’t understand what I'm reading or why I'm reading it.
+There’s nothing wrong with this strategy; however, it’s been my experience when trying to read the Bible this way that by the time I got to the book of Numbers, I’d already given up because I didn’t understand what I was reading or why I was reading it.

-That’s when I decided to start reading one book at a time and let the Holy Spirit guide me on what to read next.
-Reading this way has helped me absorb everything I read in one book before rushing to the next.
+That’s when I decided to start reading one book at a time and go from there, allowing the Holy Spirit to lead me on what to read next.
+Reading this way has helped me soak in everything I read in one book before trying to rush to the next.

-I purchased a Scripture Journal Set * that includes the New Testament books, allowing me to read each book individually and journal about what I’ve read.
+I bought a Scripture Journal Set with the New Testament books, which allows me to read each book individually and journal about what I’ve read.
 Try to savor your reading time and ask God what He’s trying to tell you through each book.

 Follow A Bible Reading Plan